LeongJM/Yokogawa/README.md

 # Yokogawa - Basic Calculator - C++

 ## Brief Project Description
-This project is the Developement process of a Calculator program for Yokogawa Interview.
+This project is the Development process of a Calculator program for Yokogawa Interview.

 ## Instructions
 Calculations are done using a single string:\